Reactive-Network/reactive-smart-contract-demos/src/demos/uniswap-v2-stop-order/README.md

 **Reactive Contract**: [UniswapDemoStopOrderReactive](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/uniswap-v2-stop-order/UniswapDemoStopOrderReactive.sol) runs on Reactive Network.
 On deployment, it subscribes to two events on Ethereum Sepolia: the pair's `Sync` events (to track reserve changes) and the stop order contract's `Stop` events (to confirm execution).
 When a `Sync` event arrives, the `react()` function computes the exchange rate from the reserves and compares it against the configured threshold.
 If the rate has dropped below that threshold, it emits a `Callback` event targeting the destination contract.
 Once it receives the corresponding `Stop` event, it marks the order as done.

-**Origin/Destination Chain Contract**: [UniswapDemoStopOrderCallback](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/uniswap-v2-stop-order/UniswapDemoStopOrderCallback.sol) lives on the destination chain.
+**Destination Contract**: [UniswapDemoStopOrderCallback](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/uniswap-v2-stop-order/UniswapDemoStopOrderCallback.sol) lives on the destination chain.
 When triggered, it re-verifies the exchange rate on-chain, transfers the client's approved tokens to itself, and executes the swap through the Uniswap V2 Router.
 The swapped tokens are sent back to the client, and a `Stop` event is emitted to signal completion to the Reactive contract.
 The contract is stateless, so a single deployment can serve multiple stop orders using the same router.

 ## Deployment & Testing